o3de/sig-ui-ux/.github/ISSUE_TEMPLATE/Office-Hour-And-Design-Review-Meeting.md

 ## Schedule
-- The Sig UX-UI meeting (Triage and UX updates) will be on every other Wednesday at 10-11pm PST
+- The Sig UX-UI meeting (Triage and UX updates) will be on every Thursday at 9-10am PST
 - The design review/Office hours will be on the opposite weeks.
 - This means every Wednesday we have something fun for UX going on.